sallyklpoon/python-functions/README.md

 **Abstraction:** In this function, it is not necessary to save the remaining total seconds each time we complete a conversion, because we will just divide this number by the next conversion.
-Thus, within the loop, we can update and re-assign total_seconds each time to the new remainder of total_seconds divided by the last conversion--abstracting away the need to store the original total_seconds because we will no longer need it as wel convert!
+Thus, within the loop, we can update and re-assign total_seconds each time to the new remainder of total_seconds divided by the last conversion--abstracting away the need to store the original total_seconds because we will no longer need it after each iteration of converting!

-**Algorithms/Automation:** As mentioned above, the pattern that each time we reach a conversion, we will have to divide, allows a loop to be used to automate the process of iterating through dividing, storing a new total_seconds, and appending the conversion to the output with each conversion.
+**Algorithms/Automation:** As mentioned above, each time we reach a conversion divide the previous value of total seconds by the current conversion.
+I've used a loop to automate the process of iterating through dividing, storing a new total_seconds, and appending the conversion to the output with each conversion.
 Through the use of the conversion_list, seconds goes through each conversion and completes the same three tasks with each conversion until it reaches the end.

 ### 3. compoundinterest.py